rasterio/rasterio/CONTRIBUTING.rst

 Installing GDAL
 ^^^^^^^^^^^^^^^

 The GDAL library and its headers are required to build Rasterio.
-We do not have currently have guidance for any platforms other than Linux and OS X.
+We currently do not have any guidance for platforms other than Linux and OS X.

 On Linux, GDAL and its headers should be available through your distro's package manager.
 For Ubuntu the commands are: